Compare & Contrast

 At last, I felt at ease.
 I felt comfortable.
 I was ok.

 The Moral of the Lesson

 Always remember, you cannot control another's way of being.
 You can only control your own.

 My message to you is focused on action.

 Your action and manner of dealing with challenges, other people and situations, matters.

-Even if it makes you feel frightened, nervous, scared - and you have that familiar trembling come over you when you're standing in the face of uncertainty.
-You must have the courage to stand firm in your beliefs.
+Even if you feel frightened, nervous, scared and you have that odd trembling take a hold of you when you're standing in the face of uncertainty - you must have the courage to stand firm in your beliefs.

 Think back to those brave soldiers during World Wars 1 and 2.
 They bravely faced bullets.
-Some wet their pants from fear, but they still went ahead with what they had to do.
+Some pissed their pants in fear - but they still went over that parapet and walked into a hail of bullets.

 Your courage may only be from being denied entry in shops or have been pressured by your doctor or employer to endure unlawful protocols.

 Keep your wits about you and your hope up.